modons/LMR/docs/install.rst

 * `Miniconda <https://conda.io/miniconda.html>`_ is a barebones
   installation with no additional packages.

-.. note:: Due to package dependencies of our regridding facility, we do not currently support LMR code on Windows OS.

 Installing required packages
 ----------------------------

+.. note:: Due to package dependencies of our regridding facility, we do not currently support LMR code on Windows OS.
+It may be possible to omit regridding packages in the code and run reconstructions on Windows, but we have not tested this use case.
+We welcome user input and contributions towards using the LMR framework on Windows.

 The Anaconda/Miniconda distributions come with a built in package manager `conda`, that makes it easy to install/update/remove Python packages.